imthedeputy/CS362-004-SP17/projects/lahozdac/README.md

-My name is Carlos La Hoz Daniels.
+This is my assignment-1 submission!